 What’s next in the #CloudServer series?

-We have now learned how to enable the backup in DigitalOcean cloud, next we are going to see how to keep and maintain Ubuntu Cloud server up to date.
+We have now learned how to enable the backup in the DigitalOcean cloud; next, we will see how to keep and maintain the Ubuntu Cloud server up to date.

 Maintenance tasks like the server update, upgrade and schedule a reboot.